odino/odino.github.com/source/_posts/2022-05-07-mysql-features-i-cant-wait-for-them-to-happen.markdown

 date: 2022-05-07 14:32
 comments: true
 categories: [MySQL, database]
+description: "Here are 4 features I'd like to see integrated in MySQL: TTL, record archival, implicit grouping and DB aliasing"
 ---

 Having worked with MySQL for over ten years, and having had the chance to